Business Academy Offers Free Training for Talbot County’s Small and Minority-Owned Businesses

 Talbot Works Business Academy

-The Talbot Works Business Academy’s inaugural participants gather on the courthouse lawn to celebrate their graduation, with program facilitator Will Holmes taking a selfie.
+The Talbot Works Business Academy’s inaugural graduates gather on the courthouse lawn to celebrate their graduation, with program facilitator Will Holmes taking a selfie.
 The third cohort of the Talbot Works Business Academy begins February 4, with limited participation for Talbot County small and minority business owners.
-Applications can be made here and are due by December 31, 2024.
+Online applications are due by December 31.

-The 8-week program begins on Tuesday, February 4, 2025, and meets via Zoom each Tuesday from 6 to 9 p.m.
+The 8-week program begins on Tuesday, February 4, and meets via Zoom each Tuesday from 6 to 9 p.m. with graduation scheduled for Tuesday, March 25.
 Small business owners who have operated for at least two years and have a revenue of less than $1.5 million are eligible to apply.

 Session topics include building sustainable organizational infrastructure; leading people and planning for growth; marketing and selling B2G, B2B, and B2C; accounting, human resources, legal, taxes, and insurance; and preparing for capital and essential financial documentation.